High-productivity, high-performance workflow for virus-scale electrostatic simulations with Bempp-Exafmm: Results

-\paragraph{Matrix conditioning of two derivative formulations} Section \ref{s:formulation} presents the two formulations to solve the integral equations \eqref{eq:volume_potential} derived from the Poisson-Boltzmann model of biomolecular electrostatics: the \emph{direct}~\cite{YoonLenhoff1990} and \emph{derivative}~\cite{JufferETal1991} formulations.
-The latter is well-known to lead to a better-conditioned matrix.
-Its most common solution method finds the potential and its derivative in the interior of the boundary via equations \eqref{eq:juffer}, but an alternative is to solve for the exterior fields via \eqref{eq:lu}.
-Bempp unfetters the user to experiment with these variants of the boundary element solution method, editing just a few lines of Python.
+\texttt{id} is the identity operator, and other variables in blue are boundary operators.
+The prefix denotes the type of operators (single-layer, double-layer, hypersingular or adjoint double-layer), while the suffix suggests whether the operator has a Laplace kernel (in the Laplace equation) or Yukawa kernel (in the linearized PB equation).
+For example, the variable \texttt{hyp\_y} is a Yukawa hypersingular boundary operator, corresponding to the term $W_{Y}^{\Gamma}$ in Equation \ref{eq:juffer} and \ref{eq:lu}.

+The typical workflow for solving PB equations using BEM software involves the following steps: obtain structures from PDB, parameterize with \texttt{pdb2pqr}, generate the surface mesh, run linear solvers and compute energies.
+What differentiates Bempp-Exafmm from other ``black-box'' PB solvers is the ability to customize each step---such as the formulation and preconditioner---in the computation, making it a great testbed for exploratory numerical analysis.
 We could easily try both the interior and exterior versions of the derivative formulation, whereas previous publications opted for one method and used it throughout.
 The programming effort required to implement a second formulation would have been a good reason.
 In our experiments, the exterior version used by Lu and coworkers~\cite{LuETal2006,LuETal2009,ZhangETal2019} took about half as many iterations to converge than the interior version---a sizable advantage.
 This led us to study the properties of the two variants of the derivative formulation in more detail.
 The results in this section aim to give a simple explanation for the different numerical behavior of the two methods.
 Our ability to explore and explain this issue showcases the power of interactive computing with a high-productivity software platform, like that provided by Bempp-Exafmm.

 GMRES methods have an intricate convergence behavior \cite{mark1999a}.
 Heuristically, if the eigenvalues are clustered with the cluster being sufficiently far away from the origin, we expect fast convergence of GMRES to the desired solution.
 Figures \ref{fig:derivative_interior_eig} and \ref{fig:derivative_exterior_eig} show the eigenvalues of the interior and exterior derivative formulations, respectively, on the complex plane.
 With the interior formulation, eigenvalues cluster around two points, while eigenvalues cluster around only one point with the exterior formulation.